pierrepeterlongo/back_to_sequences/README.md

 * [ ] Parallelize the read extraction step
 * [ ] Thinks about a way to adapt this to protein sequences
 * [X] Add an option to set the size of the bloom filter used by kmindex
-* [ ] Estimate the FP rate (that should be null or negligible when the number of kmer to search is lower than a few thousnads)
+* [ ] Estimate the FP rate (that should be null or negligible when the number of kmer to search is lower than a few thousands)